mtxadmin/zabbix/IIS/README.md

 Format: zabbix 5.0 xml.
 It should also work on 5.2 and above (see [docs](https://www.zabbix.com/documentation/current/manual/xml_export_import/media) about template formats)

 Apply the template to IIS servers hosts.
 It is compartible with standard "Template App IIS by Zabbix agent active".

-Most of the items should work as passive type too - but not EventLog one
+You can change the type of most of the items, they should work as passive type - but not EventLog one

 ### Additions: